 - zero-result and low-result query rate

-- time to product click from search
+- time to first product click from search

 - average order value for search-assisted sessions